Group on Applied Mathematical Modeling, Statistics, and Optimization

 1) Develop knowledge on the numerical simulation of ordinary and partial differential equations, as well as on optimization problems and statistics.

 2) Transfer this mathematical knowledge to the industry.

 AREAS OF KNOWLEDGE

-The Group on Applied Mathematical Modeling, Statistics, and Optimization (MATHMODE) works on three areas of knowledge:
+The Group on Applied Mathematical Modeling, Statistics, and Optimization (MATHMODE) works on four areas of knowledge:

 1) Mathematics, used to develop advanced numerical and statistical methods.

 2) Scientific Computing, used to implement efficiently those numerical methods.

 3) Artificial Intelligence, used to perform rapid inversions of experimental measurements in Computational Mechanics.